dotlang/language/README.md

 ```
   result = my_tree ::
   {
-    int, int=12 -> ...;this will match if input has two ints or one int (second one will default to 12)
+    int, int -> ...;this will match if input has two ints
     5 -> 11,
     "A" -> 19,
     local_var -> 22, ;check equality with a local variable's value